bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 Amplicon sequence variants (ASVs) identified using QIIME2 submodule DADA2 [@doi:10.1038/nmeth.3869].
 Taxonomic assignment of ASVs was done using QIIME2 VSEARCH submodule against the Silva 16s rRNA database (ver.
 132, 99%;) [@doi:10.1093/nar/gks1219].
 Alpha diversity of microbiomes was calculated using the Shannon-Wiener Diversity Index.
-Beta diversity was measured using the weighted-unifrac distance and visualized using PCoA.
+Beta diversity was measured using the Bray-Curtis distance and visualized using 2 or 3 axis Non-metric Multi-dimensional Scaling (NMDS).
-Taxa correlation with life stage was identified using pearson correlation.
+Taxa abundance correlation with tadpole length and weight was identified using pearson correlation.
+The significance of differential taxa abundance between groups was calculated using Kruskal–Wallis H test followed by a pair-wise Student's t-test.
+False discovery rate adjusted using the Benjamin-Hochberg procedure.

 ### Meta-transcriptomic Sequencing